michaelpalumbo/exitpoints/README.md

 Welcome!
 Exit Points is a free-improvisation concert held the last Wednesday of every month at Hirut Cafe on Danforth.
 Featuring performances from two small ensembles, followed by shorter pieces by different combinations of musicians!

+Venue: Hirut - 2050 Danforth Ave
 Cost: Donation Jar, between sets
-All shows start at 8pm-sharp
+All music begins at 8pm-sharp, venue opens earlier!

 The owners Hirut & Tibebe are great, really supportive -- so order up some Ethiopian food and drinks!